KVH API

 1. Go to https://api.mykvh.com/v3/docs/.

-2. Select Authorize in the upper-right corner of the page and enter your access token for the associated account/sub-account.
+2. Select Authorize in the upper-right corner of the page and enter your access token for the terminal.

 3. Select GET/v3/terminals/{terminal_id}/status > Try it out.